toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

 ## Promotions

 - Eirika can now choose to promote to Ranger in addition to her Great Lord class
+  - Add Eirika's palette (as much as I could) to Ranger
   - **EXPLANATION:** Nothing here, just for fun and giggles.
 I have always liked it when main Lords are in a class that isn't unique to them.
 - Ephraim can now choose to promote to Wight in addition to her Great Lord class
+  - Add Ephraim's palette (as much as I could) to Wight
   - **EXPLANATION:** Again, fun and giggles.
 Wight has +1 Max SPD and the ability to wield swords, but they have -1 MOV since they aren't mounted.
 Your choice!